DuPAL-PAL-DUmper/DuPAL_EspressoConverter/README.md

 - The output (feedback) value itself from the starting state
 - The feedbacks from the destination state
 - The inputs fed into the equation

-As the table would be different for each output, we can enable this only when generating a single-output table.

 ## Requirements